smallk/smallk/README.txt

 Notes for the RC3 release:

       The cython interface (pysmallk) is now working.
-      A Vagrant image is available; please see the documentation installation.
+      A Vagrant image is available; please see the documentation for installation instructions.